filipluca/GWAS_sex_specific_fitness_and_the_X_chromosome/README.md

 Welcome!

-This github page contains the code underlying analyses and figures presented in 'Sex and sex-linkage shape polygenic fitness variation in D. melanogaster' (Ruzicka et al. XXXX).
+This github page contains code underlying analyses and figures presented in 'Sex and sex-linkage shape polygenic fitness variation in D. melanogaster' (Ruzicka et al. XXXX).

-The code is organised into text files X-X, which approximately follow the order of the analyses presented in the manuscript.
-The text files are usually a mixture of R and UNIX scripts.
+The code is organised into text files 1-7, which approximately follow the order of the analyses presented in the manuscript.
+The text files are either R scripts (.R suffix) or UNIX scripts (.sh suffix).
 The contents of each file are described in bullet-point form below.
 I have also annotated the code for clarity, but if it's insufficiently clear please e-mail me at filip.ruzicka [at] monash.edu.

-The Xth text file contains more detailed descriptions of the datafiles shared on zenodo (XXX).
-These zenodo datafiles contain the raw data used to produce the figures in the manuscript, and will be the most useful objects for future users.
+The 8th text file contains descriptions of the data files shared on zenodo (XXX).
+These zenodo data files contain raw data used to perform analyses and produce figures in the manuscript.
+They will be the most useful objects for future users.

 #### 1. GWAS of sex-specific fitness